 Email a Question or Comment

-In order to qualify for the homeownership program through Section 8, you must first be actively participating in the rental assistance (housing choice) voucher program.
+To qualify for the Section 8 homeownership program, you must first be actively participating in the rental assistance (housing choice) voucher program.